HaxeFoundation/hxnodejs/README.md

 ## Overview

-Extern classes for Node.JS version **0.10.32**
+Extern classes for Node.JS version **0.12.0**

 Full documentation can be found in the **[Node.JS API Docs](http://nodejs.org/api/index.html)**.

 ## Status

-This library is currently **incomplete and of work-in-progress quality**, however testing and contributions are welcome.
+This library is currently at **beta** stage, testing and contributions are welcome.
 See [current issues](https://github.com/HaxeFoundation/hxnodejs/issues) and [extern guidelines](https://github.com/HaxeFoundation/hxnodejs/blob/master/HOWTO.md).
 After it's finished, it will either be included in Haxe standard library or released as a separate haxelib.

 Requires latest GIT version of Haxe (builds available at http://builds.haxe.org/)